kamui-fin/ring-sync/README.md

 ## Installation

-Before moving on, make sure you have python and pip installed.
+Before moving on, make sure you have python, pip, and installed.
+Additionally, install libmpv.so somewhere in your system library search path.

 1. Head over to [Releases](https://github.com/kamui-fin/ring-sync/releases) and install the latest APK file onto your Android device.
 2. Clone the repository on the computer you are setting up the server on